top of page

 AHSEP's Mission

-AHSEP aims to introduce children (and adults) to sailing using small boats, teach basic seamanship, advance interested students into intermediate sailing principles and racing techniques, and allow students to participate in local, regional, and national regattas.
+AHSEP introduces children and adults of all ages to sailing through a structured, progressive pathway.
+We build a strong foundation in seamanship, advance interested sailors into intermediate skills and racing techniques, and provide opportunities to compete in local, regional, and national regattas.

 Our program is taught by US Sailing certified instructors using US Sailing's proven techniques.